 Take off your socks and shoes.
 Cross your leg and pull back on the big toe.

 The big toe should extend back approximately 45-70 degrees.

 A lack of big toe extension can lead to problems in the foot including plantar fasciitis.
 Ideally, there should be no pain in the big toe or on the bottom of the foot as the toe is pulled back.

 Contributing Factor #5

 The position of the foot is much different wearing high heels compared to wearing sandals.
-A long night out wearing high heels has an effect on the lower leg and feet.
-You have probably felt that effect after walking with heels for a few hours.
+Imagine being able to wear high heels again!

 Overall, the causes of plantar fasciitis are not clearly defined in the research because there are many contributing factors.
 It appears mostly related to the inability of your body to tolerate the demands placed on the foot.